KLCC LRT station

-KLCC LRT station is an underground rapid transit station in Kuala Lumpur, Malaysia, served by the Kelana Jaya Line.
+KLCC LRT station is an underground light rapid transit station in Kuala Lumpur, Malaysia, served by the LRT Kelana Jaya Line.

-It is located at the basement of Avenue K, a shopping mall along Jalan Ampang.
-A pedestrian subway links the station to Suria KLCC and the rest of the KLCC development which includes the Petronas Twin Towers, Maxis Tower and the Kuala Lumpur Convention Centre.
+It is located in the basement of Avenue K, a shopping mall along Jalan Ampang.
+A pedestrian subway links the station to Suria KLCC and the rest of the Kuala Lumpur City Centre (KLCC) development which includes the Petronas Twin Towers, Maxis Tower and the Kuala Lumpur Convention Centre.
 Located outside the station, along Jalan Ampang and Jalan P Ramlee, is the KLCC bus hub.

-Located right in the middle of the city center, it is close to many landmarks, making it one of the busiest stations on the LRT system.
+Located right in the middle of the city center, it is close to many landmarks, making it one of the busiest stations in the LRT system.
 It is packed especially on weekends and school holidays.

-The pedestrian walkway linking between the Petronas Twin Towers and Pavilion Kuala Lumpur shopping centre in Bukit Bintang was added in January 2012, thus linking this station with the nearby Raja Chulan Monorail station, Bukit Bintang Monorail station and Bukit Bintang MRT station.
+The pedestrian walkway linking the Kuala Lumpur Convention Centre (which is linked to Suria KLCC via an underground pedestrian tunnel) and the Pavilion Kuala Lumpur shopping centre in Bukit Bintang was added in January 2012, thus linking this station with the nearby Raja Chulan Monorail station, Bukit Bintang Monorail station and Bukit Bintang MRT station.

 Layout

-The station consists of three levels, with the entrance on ground level while the ticketing area, concourse and platforms are underground.
+The station consists of three levels, with entrances on the ground level (on the street in front of Suria KLCC and also inside Avenue K) while the ticketing area, concourse and platforms are underground.